tkhamez/eve-api-php/docs/Api/IndustryApi.md

 Moon extraction timers

 Extraction timers for all moon chunks being extracted by refineries belonging to a corporation.
-Requires one of the following EVE corporation role(s): Station_Manager

 ### Example